Gardening in Watsonville & the Pajaro Valley: Making the Most of Our Warmest Microclimate

 Grow heat-loving crops coastal gardeners can't

-Extend season into November for tomatoes/peppers
+Extend season into November for tomatoes and peppers

 Plant cool-season crops for winter production